lightly-ai/lightly/docs/source/docker/examples/datasets_in_the_wild.rst

         lightly.loader.num_workers=8 lightly.trainer.max_epochs=10 \
         stopping_condition.n_samples=100 remove_exact_duplicates=True \
         enable_corruptness_check=False enable_training=False dump_dataset=True \
-        method=coreset
+        method=CORESET

-To perform a random selection we can simply replace "coreset" with "random" as our selected method.
-Note that if you don't specify any method coreset is used.
+To perform a random selection we can simply replace "CORESET" with "RANDOM" as our selected method.
+Note that if you don't specify any method CORESET is used.

 Let's have a look at some statistics of the two obtained datasets: